-Check the mower deck for bent blades prior to leveling, and remove and replace any bent blades; refer to the Checking for Bent Blades (page 42) before continuing.
+The mower deck must be checked for bent blades prior to leveling; any bent blades must be removed and replaced; refer to the Checking for Bent Blades (page 41) before continuing.

-Level the mower deck side-to-side first; then you can adjust the front-to-rear slope.
+The mower deck must be leveled side-to-side first then the front to rear slope can be adjusted.